livingdocsIO/documentation/content/guides/documents/includes/embedded-teaser-and-list/index.md

 #### Enable for publishing

 The registered rendering method will render the `doc-include` preview in the editor for you.
 You can also use it to render the `doc-include` upon publishing, i.e. delivering the rendered `doc-include` over the public API.
 You can perform this setting per channel and rendition.
-Below is an example channel configuration for the web channel.
+Below is an example project configuration for the web channel.

 ```js
 renditions: {